LitGroup/money.dart/README.md

 For you convience we provide a number of methods to create a `Money` instance.

-* Money.fromString - parse a monetary string containing a formatted amount.
+* Money.parse - parse a monetary string containing a formatted amount.
 * Money.fromInt - from a minorUnit (e.g. cents)
 * Money.fromBigInt - from a minorUnit
+* Money.from - from a num (int or double)
-* Currency.fromString - parse a monetary string assuming the currency
+* Currency.parse - parse a monetary string assuming the currency
-* Currencies.fromString - parse a monetary amount and determine the currency from the embedded currency code.
+* Currencies.parse - parse a monetary amount and determine the currency from the embedded currency code.

 The `Money` variants all require you to pass in the `Currency`.